Categories

 Being present has zero to do with changing, fixing, or problem solving.
 To be present, we must develop a tolerance for the contradictions and dilemmas that our partner reveals.
 Our mind must remain receptive and clear, or these contradictions and dilemmas will get stuck in there and make noise, and soon we find ourselves offering advice or trying to fix our partner; in that moment our presence has disappeared, and our partner feels the pain of its absence.

 Sometimes our partner has a criticism of us.
-If the criticism seems particularly unkind or unfair, our defences will likely kick in.
-As soon as we go into defence mode we have lost the spirit of presence.
+If the criticism seems particularly unkind or unfair, our defenses will likely kick in.
+As soon as we go into defense mode we have lost the spirit of presence.
 Addressing our partner’s criticism may be necessary, but first take a few moments to hear what your partner is really saying.
 Pause.
 Experiencing you as present, listening, attentive, might have a disarming effect.
 Sometimes this turns out to be all that is required.

 Being present doesn’t mean being invincible; this isn’t about armouring yourself.
 You’re still allowed to feel the impact of your partner’s words and actions.
 In fact, being present makes you more sensitive, not less, but it also makes you more capable of tolerating emotional discomforts.